A Tourist Guide for Using the Taipei Metro

 Fares are collected through tokens dropped into turnstiles or by smart cards of stored value.
 While I was in Taipei in November of 2014, I purchased a two day Easy Card pass for 250 New Taiwan (NT) dollars.
 It included a 50 NT deposit for the card which was returned to me.

-With the exception of rush hours, the train cars are spacious and very comfortable with accommodations for the handicapped.
+Except for rush hours, the train cars are spacious and very comfortable with accommodations for the handicapped.
 When the trains stop at all stations, announcements are given in Chinese Mandarin, Taiwanese, Hakka, and English.

 Many of my Taipei Metro facts are taken from Wikipedia.